Scribbler

 The Miss Fit

-Wednesday 8 May 2024
+Wednesday, 8 May 2024

 The Maratha Century

 With a loss on all fronts and seeing his ambitious plans fail with his own eyes the Alamgir Aurangzeb died in Deccan in the year 1707, this started the famous Mughal legacy of the battle for the Peacock throne amongst the contendors which resulted into some respite for the battle torn Maratha public.
-Though the Maratha army was successful in defeating all the treacherous plans of Alamgir Aurangzeb the fight has had a significant impact on the entire Deccan province and most importantly the Swarajya.
+Though the Maratha army was successful in defeating the treacherous plans of Alamgir Aurangzeb the fight has had a significant impact on the entire Deccan province and most importantly the Swarajya.
 The battle for Delhi allowed the Marathas to make some profits in the process through dilplomacy which gave rise to the Peshwa Balaji Vishwanth Bhat.
-The position of Peshwa was not new for the Marathas even Chatrapati Shivaji had a Peshwa named Moropant Pingale (the first Peshwa of the Maratha Empire).
+The position of Peshwa was not new for the Marathas even Chatrapati Shivaji had a Peshwa named Moropant Pingale (the first Peshwa of te Maratha Empire).
 The only change which happened after Balaji Vishwanth Bhat was that his Peshwaship became a hereditary position.
-Though it became a hereditary tranfers within the Bhat family all the Peshwas were deserving and had their contributions in the journey from Swarajya to Samrajya.
+Though it became hereditary tranfers within the Bhat family all the Peshwas were deserving and had their contributions in the journey from Swarajya to Samrajya.

 Balaji Vishwanth Bhat started his dominance in the Maratha Empire during the reign of Chatrapati Shahu.
 He was at first granted the title of Senakarte literally meant the person who will manage the administration of the Army.
 Later in 1713 Chatrapati Shahu elevated him to the position of the Peshwa.
 His Peshwaship lasted till 1720 which later was granted to Bajirao Ballal whose Peshwaship lasted till his death in 1740.
-Bajirao made a lasting impact on the 18th century India with artistic cavalry warfare.
+Bajirao had a lasting impact on the 18th century India with artistic cavalry warfare.
 He used a perfect mix of diplomacy (hereditary learning from his father) and the art of warfare.
 He is known to have won 20 battles in his tenure of 20 years as the Peshwa.
 The undefeated general of the Maratha forces under Chatrapati Shahu.

 Post his death his son Balaji Bajirao (better known as Nanasaheb Peshwa) was granted the Peshwaship by Chatrapati Shahu.
 We can very well say that in his Peshwaship the Swarajya became the Samrajya the dream of Chatrapati Shivaji.
 The Maratha dominance was from Attock (present day Pakistan) in the north western India to Cuttak in the East and from Kumaon mountains in the north to Kaveri in the south.
 1740 to 1761 was the Peshwaship period of the master administrator and diplomat Nanasaheb Peshwa.
 During his tenure Pune was the defacto capital of the Maratha Empire and this period is considered to be the most glorious period in the history of the city.
 He is known for his love for the city and the care for its people.
 1761 the third battle of Panipat and the loss of the Marathas led to the death of Nanasaheb, it was more the guilt for not being able to save his brothers than the loss in the battle that resulted into his death.